dennisdunn/trek-engine/README.md

 # Trek '24

+> Remember, it's game, not a simulation.

-There are 64 sectors in the galaxy divided into 4 quadrants of 16 regions each.
+There are 64 sectors in the galaxy divided into 4 quadrants of 16 sectors each.
 A short range scan reveals the objects in the sector.
 A long range scan determines if adjoining sectors have enemies or starbases.